marcoshsq/The_Self-taught_Data_Scientist/README.md

 1. Programming Proficiency:

-	- Python: Mastery of Python, the powerhouse in the world of Data Science, for efficient data manipulation, analysis, and model implementation.
+	- Python: Python is the main language for manipulating, and implementing efficient data models, in addition to being the main tool for artificial intelligence, so it is the most explored language in this curriculum.
 	- R: Proficiency in R for statistical analysis, data visualization, and exploration.
-	- Java: Understanding Java to broaden my programming horizons and cater to diverse technological landscapes.
+	- Java: The introductory computer science courses I include here are taught in Java.
+So we will learn this language too.

 2. Databases, Business Intelligence, and Data Warehousing: